AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * Enhancement to make users aware of the asynchronous job currently running in the background to prevent them from triggering multiple asynchronous operations on same path (NPR-37611).

-* The following accessibility enhancements are available:

-  * In card view in the [!DNL Assets] repository, when using `Tab` key to move focus to the first item that opens Quick Actions on focus, the screen reader announces the name of the focused item.
-  * In [!DNL Dynamic Media] [!UICONTROL Viewer Preset Editor], when Shadow Color and Border Color are not present, the inputs are disabled using the disabled property.
-Keyboard users are not able to focus the input and screen readers do not announce the state for the control as disabled.
-  * In [!DNL Dynamic Media], in the interface to create a new video encoding profile, the [!UICONTROL Smart Crop Ratio] option is labelled for accessibility so that screen readers announce it appropriately.

 The following is the list of fixes provided in [!DNL Experience Manager] 6.5.11.0 release.

 ### [!DNL Sites] {#sites-65110}